ColDog/consul-scheduler/readme.md

 You can insert directly your objects into the storage backend, however you will miss out on some key validations that may break your applications.
 For example, the 'grace_period' field is set to a sensible default by the validations but if left blank will only give your application a 0s startup period.
-Additionally, due to the way that

 ```yaml
 clusters: